-Crossroads between Ubiquitin and NEDD8 pathways
+Crossroads between ubiquitin and NEDD8 pathways

 The NEDDylation pathway intersects with ubiquitination at several junctions.
-The first intersecting enzyme is the ubiquitin carboxyl terminal hydrolase 3 (UCHL3, Yuh1 in S. cerevisiae), which exposes the conjugating residue, Gly76 of both, Ub and NEDD8 (Fig 2).
-Similarly, all documented NEDD8/Rub1 E3s are Ub ligases as well [34].
+The first intersecting enzyme is the ubiquitin C-terminal hydrolase 3 ((UCHL3) Yuh1 in S. cerevisiae), which exposes the conjugating residue, Gly76 of both, Ub and NEDD8 (Fig 2).
+Similarly, all documented NEDD8/Rub1 E3s are also Ub ligases [34].
 Apparently, the Ub and NEDD8/Rub1 pathways split into distinct cascades for the E1 and E2 activities.
-Notably, residue 72 within each modifier is the key recognition site for each the E1 enzymes: UAE (ubiquitin activating enzyme) and NAE [35-37].
-NAE exhibits specificity to NEDD8/Rub1 due to an arginine residue near the catalytic site of UBA3/Uba3 that could possibly clash with the highly conserved Arg72 residue of Ub [35-38].
+Notably, residue 72 within each modifier is the key recognition site for each the E1 enzymes: ubiquitin activating enzyme (UAE) and NAE [35–37].
+NAE exhibits specificity to NEDD8/Rub1 due to an arginine residue near the catalytic site of UBA3/Uba3 that could possibly clash with the highly conserved Arg72 residue of Ub [35–38].
 On the other hand, UAE prefers Ub over Rub1 [39].
-Notably, in certain circumstances, NEDD8/Rub1 approaches UAE to enter the ubiquitinome [39-42].
-This could be achieved if most of the Ub bulk is incorporated into chains due to a pharmacological treatment with proteasome inhibitors, or in response to stress [40-44].
+Notably, in certain circumstances, NEDD8/Rub1 approaches UAE to enter the ubiquitinome [39–42].
+This could be achieved if most of the Ub bulk is incorporated into chains due to a pharmacological treatment with proteasome inhibitors, or in response to stress [40–44].
 In such circumstances, NEDD8/Rub1 is activated by UAE, transferred to Ub-E2s and eventually incorporated into Ub chains.
 It had been suggested that introducing Rub1 into the ubiquitinome decreases the average length of heterologous mixed Rub1-Ub chains relative to homogenous poly-Ub chains [45].
-NEDD8 has been reported to form in vivo homogenous polymers and tripeptides in cellular stresses including DNA damage and oxidative stress, correspondently [46-48].
-The spillover of NEDD8/Rub1 into the Ub pathway and the ability to form homogenous chains could indicate on other functions(s) of NEDD8/Rub1 besides activating CRLs.
+NEDD8 has been reported to form in vivo homogenous polymers and tripeptides in cellular stresses, including DNA damage and oxidative stress, respectively [46–48].
+The spillover of NEDD8/Rub1 into the Ub pathway and the ability to form homogenous chains could indicate other function(s) of NEDD8/Rub1 besides activating CRLs.

 2. The NEDD8/Rub1 deconjugating enzymes